Below we outline how the school has planned to use its allocation of funding which is called the pupil premium for the academic year 2018/2019

 - The money was used for various projects including targeted support for closing the gap in attainment for mathematics and literacy - One way of doing this is by ensuring that each class has a dedicated member of staff to work with vulnerable pupils in the classroom during literacy and numeracy activities with the role of supporting lessons, providing assessment feedback to teacher, assisting in planning and resourcing differentiated activities (Funding is therefore directly designated to pupils categorised as 'Pupil Premium' because of their free school meal status, looked after children/Child in Need/Child Protection status or pupils who have been highlighted as being vulnerable for their special educational needs and because they require additional support in order that make progress at school).
 Another strategy is the establishment of 'extra and Above' support for pupils who require an extra and above school action approach to focus on targeted learning needs in Literacy and Numeracy (e.g. additional phonic work, additional sentence level work, additional reading support).
 This work takes place both in and out of class as appropriate and is managed and overseen/monitored by the school SENCO Mrs Smith.
 Since 2014 the school has been seeking to establish a Parent Support Element to school provision and to establish nurture style groups that deliver support and guidance to support mental health, boost self esteem and personal well being.
 This was achieved with the introduction of a Home School Liaison Worker in 2015/16 and a Home School Provision service as coordinated by the Headteacher in 2016/17 .
 Provision is directed to directly support pupils with emotional and behavioural issues and mental health issues as well as those pupils who have adopted or LAC status.
 The HSL targets provision in school primarily with additional support for medical, pastoral, educational needs and may include the offer of home support for families linked to transition issues and support with a range of family matters such as effective parenting.
 It is a service open to all parents who require a helping hand if they are ever struggling at home/outside of school setting as appropriate.

-In 2017 this strategy has moved away from a dedicated HL person to an HSL Service, utilising a range of staff as appropriate to target pupil and family need as directed by the Headteacher.
+Since 2017 this strategy has moved away from a dedicated HL person to an HSL Service, utilising a range of staff as appropriate to target pupil and family need as directed by the Headteacher.
+In 2019 we hope to establish a dedicated Pastoral Team at the school.

-One very important initiative introduced in 2017 is the establishment of the 'Settle CE Primary School Creative Curriculum' and 'Curriculum of Life' to target pupils in the development of the following key areas, which have a primary focus on the development of the individual and an educational provision that as its root core pupil mental health and well being :
+One very important initiative introduced recently is the the 'Settle CE Primary School Creative Curriculum' and 'Curriculum of Life' to target pupils in the development of the following key areas, which have a primary focus on the development of the individual and an educational provision that as its root core pupil mental health and well being :

 Critical and Creative Thinking